dippynark/blog/content/post/extending-cert-manager-with-issuer-lib.md

 CertificateRequest validation).

 This allows highly privileged credentials for the built-in issuer to be stored in the management cluster without exposing them directly to the workload clusters.
-Here issuer-lib is effectively reverse proxying CertificateRequests from workload clusters to the management cluster.
+Here issuer-lib is being used to effectively reverse proxy CertificateRequests from workload clusters to the management cluster;
+custom validation can be performed before the CertificateRequest is created in the management cluster.

 In the following diagram, the workload clusters cannot authenticate directly to the enterprise TLS certificate management solution.
 Instead, any CertificateRequests created in the workload clusters